Symplectic polarity and Mahler's conjecture: Sub-exponential factors in Mahler's inequality

 \section{Sub-exponential factors in Mahler's inequality}

 In the proof of Theorem~\ref{theorem:mahler-polar} below it turns out that when deducing one conjecture from another there appear sub-exponential factors.
 In this section we demonstrate how to suppress those factors.
+This idea seems to be folklore\footnote{See the discussion at \href{https://terrytao.wordpress.com/2008/08/25/tricks-wiki-article-the-tensor-product-trick/}{Terence Tao's blog;} use the search of ``Mahler'' there.}; in relation to Viterbo's conjecture it is used in \cite{haimkislev2021}.
+For reader's convenience, we state the results that we need explicitly and present their proofs.

 \begin{theorem} If a variant of Mahler's conjecture $($for convex centrally symmetric $K)$ is proved in the form

 with some sub-exponential $c_n$ $($that is $c_n^{1/n}\to 1$ as $n\to\infty)$ then Mahler's conjecture holds in the original form with $c_n\equiv 1$. \end{theorem}